fotografiamiller7/xmenu/README.md

 ## Security Considerations

+- GitHub secrets are used to store sensitive information
 - Random database password is generated during setup
 - SSL is configured with Let's Encrypt for secure HTTPS
 - Database and Supabase credentials are stored in protected files